vfedetz/homelab/README.md

 ## 📜 License

-This project is licensed under the MIT License .
+This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as needed.
 Please see the license file for more details.